 Mark Hazen

 While working in Australia in 2000, I took a weekend course in wood turning with a friend.
-That was all it took and I was hooked.
+That was all it took; I was hooked.
 For the first few years I mostly made pencil holders and experimented while I learned what not to do.
-However, there was a excursion into crafting of Harry Potter wands for my kids.
+However, there was a excursion into crafting Harry Potter wands for my kids.
 Imagine my disappointment when in the movies wands were not lovely turned objects but twigs.

 I love how with turning you can take a hunk of old wood, that furniture builders would reject, and create beautiful (and useful) objects.